 Furthermore, this has resulted in large infrastructure solutions that serve all citizens and companies in their daily lives and interactions with the public sector.
 This includes a recent new and updated digital post -solution and the citizen portal borger.dk.
 Moreover, the second-generation eID solution MitID serves as a personal entrance key to both the public sector and parts of the private sector, e.g. banks.

-The overall positive sentiment has only strengthened the political willingness to commit to further digital transition through – among other agreements – a new joint public digital strategy for the period 2022-2025.
+The overall positive sentiment has only strengthened the political willingness to commit to further digital transition through – among other agreements – a new Joint Public Digital Strategy 2026-2029.

-Lastly, the joint public collaboration on digitisation among the central government, the municipalities and the regions will continue as the backbone for public sector digitisation and service in Denmark.
-The Danish Government, Danish Regions and Local Government Denmark will launch a new joint public digital strategy for 2022-2025.
+The joint public collaboration on digitisation among the central government, the municipalities and the regions will continue as the backbone for the public sector digitisation and service in Denmark.